Improve the Skills of your Negotiators and Enhance your Bottom Line

 Unplanned and unmonitored negotiations can end up in unacceptable outcomes and trading without reciprocity.
 They can also lead to outcomes that are worse than the best alternative.

-4. Are your employees cognizant of why they are negotiating?
-Do they know their BATNA?
+4. Are your employees cognisant of why they are negotiating?

-The purpose of negotiations is to ascertain if you can get interests met via an agreement with another party, versus this best alternative.
+The purpose of negotiations is to ascertain if your employees can get your business’ interests met via an agreement with another party, versus this best alternative.

 Planning allows your negotiators to clearly realize the outcomes and the alternatives.
 Many times, negotiators, without identifying these results and alternatives come to agreements worse than the best alternative.